Updated: September 2025

 Before you sign a lease, check whether you’re allowed to terminate your lease early in the event of an emergency or for other reasons.
 Rental property managers can’t stop you from terminating your lease, but they can charge you exorbitant fees for doing so.
 Make sure you enter a lease agreement with full awareness of what those fees might be.

-Lastly, do yourself a favor and, when looking at an apartment to rent, ask your future landlord how much notice they plan to give you before entering your apartment.
+Finally, do yourself a favor and, when looking at an apartment to rent and considering questions to ask before signing your lease, ask your future landlord how much notice they plan to give you before entering your apartment.
 In most U.S. states, they are legally required to give reasonable notice, such as 24 hours, so long as they do not need to access the inside of your apartment for emergency purposes.
 These are called Right of Entry terms.

 Asking this question not only shows that you know the law but may also protect you from overbearing landlords (or prevent you from renting from them in the first place).